 Step 2: map cross-functional workflows

-- Lead handoffs: transferring qualified leads from marketing to sales with full context.
+- Lead handoffs: passing qualified leads to sales with full context.

-- Product launches: coordinating activities across marketing, sales, product, and success teams.
+- Product launches: coordinating marketing, sales, product, and success timelines.

-- Content creation: managing requests, approvals, and distribution with creative teams.
+- Content creation: managing requests, approvals, and distribution across creative teams.

 Step 4: plan for phased implementation